Having a office job can wreak havoc in your body, so try to be a little healthier with these tasty snacks for work.

 Dehydrated green peas or roasted seeds with salt.
 There is a big chance you might find them at local markets or organic stores.
 Just consider your daily sodium intake before purchasing or cooking these.

 Dehydrated chips.
 You can buy or make these yourself.
-Zucchini, beets, and sweet potatoes are wonderful for this recipe, and you can cook them in the oven: cut the veggies in slices, place them on a bowl, pour two tablespoons of olive oil, sea salt, and black pepper, and stir.
-Place the slices on a tray and put it in the oven at 200ºC for 30 minutes, and then let it cool down.
-Carry these chips on a ziplock bag to keep them dry and crunchy.
+Zucchini, beets, and sweet potatoes are wonderful for this recipe, and you can cook them in the oven: cut the veggies in slices, place them in a bowl, pour two tablespoons of olive oil, sea salt, and black pepper, and stir.
+Place the slices on a tray and put them in the oven at 200ºC for 30 minutes, and then let it cool down.
+Carry these chips in a ziplock bag to keep them dry and crunchy.

 A mix of berries and nuts.
 Strawberries, cranberries, and blueberries, as well as macadamia nuts, cashews, pistachios.
 Show your creative self and make an original combination.
 These combinations are the perfect substitute for all those high-calorie bars.

 Dark chocolate and berries.
 The darker the chocolate, the better.
 Dark chocolate is low in sugar and fat.
 Besides, adding berries (of any kind) will give you lots of antioxidants.